-When mortgage rates are low -- and in early December 2020 the rates on both 30-year mortgages were at 2.82 percent, and the 15-year fixed-rate mortgage loans were at 2.38 percent -- refinancing to a shorter-term mortgage can save you tens of thousands of dollars.
+When mortgage rates are low -- and in December 2021, the rate for a 30-year mortgage loan was at 3.26 percent, while the 15-year fixed-rate mortgage loan was at 2.60 percent -- refinancing to a shorter-term mortgage can save you tens of thousands of dollars.

 If rates are low enough, you will be able to save this money without having to pay a monthly mortgage payment that's too high for your budget.

 Much of your payment goes toward interest when you pay your mortgage bill each month.
 In fact, during the earlier years of your mortgage, most of your monthly payments will be for interest.